pyviz/spec/spec_02.md

 Every library that supports rendering in Jupyter should support at least one of the various IPython rich display methods, i.e. `_repr_html_`, `_repr_png_`, `_ipython_display_`.

 ## `.show()`
-Every figure should have the ability to render itself.
+Every figure should have the ability to display itself.

 ### Proposal
  1) The top-level figure class should have a `.show()` method that can be called without arguments to display the figure as a side-effect.
- 2) The optional `renderer` kwarg can be used to override the current default renderer. e.g.:
+ 2) The optional `output` kwarg can be used to override the current default renderer. e.g.:
-    - `FIGURE.show(renderer='png')` to display the figure as a static png image.
+    - `FIGURE.show(output='png')` to display the figure as a static png image.
-    - `FIGURE.show(renderer='browser')` to display the figure in a new browser tab.
+    - `FIGURE.show(output='html')` to display the figure in a new browser tab.
 This works in both jupyter/IPython and non-jupyter/IPython contexts.
 If the library provides interactivity, an interactive figure is preferred.

 After this kwarg, `show` can have any additional kwargs needed.

-**NOTE**: When specifying options for `renderer`, `jpg` is preferred to `jpeg`.
+**NOTE**: When specifying options for `output`, `jpg` is preferred to `jpeg`.

 #### What to return
 `FIGURE.show()` should return `None`.